pernillelorup/JavascriptFlow2/README.md

 ### Demonstrate a simple Server Side Rendering example using a technology of your own choice (pug, EJS, ..).

-[EJS Server Side Rendering Example](https://github.com/pernillelorup/JavascriptFlow2/tree/master/ejsServerSide) use *npm run dev* to run the project.
+[EJS Server Side Rendering Example](https://github.com/pernillelorup/JavascriptFlow2/tree/master/ejsServerSide)

+Use *npm run dev* to run the project.

 ### Explain, using relevant examples, your strategy for implementing a REST-API with Node/Express and show how you can "test" all the four CRUD operations programmatically using, for example, the Request package.